 The DNP Advanced Practice Track option is a post-baccalaureate to DNP program that prepares students for the Nurse Practitioner role with a focus on a specific population (adult-gerontological primary, adult-gerontological acute, pediatric primary, pediatric primary/acute, family primary, or psychiatric mental health), the Clinical Nurse Specialist role focused on a specific population (adult health, adult critical care, or pediatric critical care), or the Nurse Anesthetist role.
-The length of the program, number of credits, and clinical hours vary according to the role and specialty, ranging from 78 to 88 credits and 784 clinical hours for the Nurse Practitioner or Clinical Nurse Specialist tracks; 88 credits and 2,128 clinical hours for the Nurse Anesthesiology track.
-The balance of the minimum of 1000 practice hours required for the DNP is obtained while conducting the Scholarly Project.
+The length of the program, number of credits, and clinical hours vary according to the role and specialty, ranging from 78 to 88 credits and 784 clinical hours for the Nurse Practitioner or Clinical Nurse Specialist tracks; 88 credits and 2,128 clinical hours for the Nurse Anesthesia track.
+The balance of the minimum of 1000 practice hours required for the DNP is obtained while conducting the DNP Project.